-Our business is highly dependent on the success of our lead product candidate, AGENT-797, which is our only product candidate in clinical development.
-We have a limited history of conducting clinical trials and may fail to develop AGENT-797 successfully or be unable to obtain regulatory approval for it.
+Our business is highly dependent on the success of our lead product candidate, agenT-797, which is our only product candidate in clinical development.
+We have a limited history of conducting clinical trials and may fail to develop agenT-797 successfully or be unable to obtain regulatory approval for it.

-We cannot guarantee that AGENT-797 will be safe and effective, or will be approved for commercialization on a timely basis or at all.
-Although certain of our employees and consultants have prior experience with clinical trials, regulatory approvals and current Good Manufacturing Processes ("cGMP") manufacturing, we have not previously completed any clinical trials or submitted a Biologics License Application ("BLA") to the FDA, or similar regulatory approval filings to comparable foreign authorities, for any product candidate, and we cannot be certain that AGENT-797 will be successful in clinical trials or receive regulatory approval.
+We cannot guarantee that agenT-797 will be safe and effective, or will be approved for commercialization on a timely basis or at all.
+Although certain of our employees and consultants have prior experience with clinical trials, regulatory approvals and cGMP manufacturing, we have not previously completed any clinical trials or submitted a BLA to the FDA, or similar regulatory approval filings to comparable foreign authorities, for any product candidate, and we cannot be certain that agenT-797 will be successful in clinical trials or receive regulatory approval.
 The FDA and other comparable global regulatory authorities can delay, limit or deny approval of a product candidate for many reasons.
-Any delay in obtaining, or inability to obtain, applicable regulatory approval will delay or harm our ability to successfully commercialize AGENT-797 and materially adversely affect our business, financial condition, results of operations and growth prospects.
+Any delay in obtaining, or inability to obtain, applicable regulatory approval will delay or harm our ability to successfully commercialize agenT-797 and materially adversely affect our business, financial condition, results of operations and growth prospects.

-Furthermore, because AGENT-797 is our most advanced product candidate and our only product candidate in a clinical trial, and because our other product candidates are based on similar technology, if our clinical trials of AGENT-797 encounter safety, efficacy or manufacturing problems, development delays, regulatory issues or other problems, our development plans for AGENT-797 and our other product candidates in our pipeline could be significantly impaired, which could materially adversely affect our business, financial condition, results of operations and growth prospects.
+Furthermore, because agenT-797 is our most advanced product candidate and our only product candidate in a clinical trial, and because our other product candidates are based on similar technology, if our clinical trials of agenT-797 encounter safety, efficacy or manufacturing problems, development delays, regulatory issues or other problems, our development plans for agenT-797 and our other product candidates in our pipeline could be significantly impaired, which could materially adversely affect our business, financial condition, results of operations and growth prospects.